46692/WebSRC_OCR/README.md

 # WebSRC_OCR
-Results of Microsoft CV OCR on WebSRC train and test splits
+Results of Microsoft CV OCR on WebSRC dataset on train and test splits